 This page provides an overview of the basic operation of the ROSflight firmware and the concepts behind the behaviors.

-ROSflight is primarily intended to be used with an onboard companion computer running ROS.
+ROSflight is primarily intended to be used with a companion computer running ROS.

 The ROS interface is provided by the rosflight_io node.

 All configuration of the flight controller is done through the ROS service API provided by

 rosflight_io (see the parameter configuration documentation page).